-To keep the nation safe from infectious agents such as tuberculosis, the essential public health activities afforded by laws and international standards are carried out and supported by local, state, and federal government programs; these activities benefit the entire community by protecting health and preventing disease.
+To keep the nation safe from infectious agents such as tuberculosis, the essential public health activities afforded by laws and international standards are carried out and supported by government; these activities are not borne by each individual when they experience a transmissible disease and not taken on solely by the individual provider caring for a TB patient.

-Consequences when health departments do not have effective TB control programs
+Consequences when health departments are not in place

-We can go many places around the globe and observe communities that do not have an effective TB control program.
-In the U.S., public health departments, like fire departments, are charged with protecting public safety and are supported by public dollars.
+We can go many places around the globe and observe communities that do not have an effective TB control program and can also look to our past (U.S. TB resurgence in the 1980s).
+Fire departments, like local health departments, are supported by public dollars and are an essential benefit in America.
 If the fire department was not publically supported and ready to respond to each fire, then each neighbor and surrounding community would be unprotected when a fire started in a single house.
-Similarly, when one person develops TB, disease can spread unless health departments take key steps.
+Similarly, when one person develops TB, TB can spread unless health departments take key steps.
 If tied to, or dependent on, an individual's payer source, these time-sensitive steps may not be done for everyone exposed or diagnosed with TB, leaving room for TB to spread.